AdobeDocs/campaign-web.en/help/v8/workflows/activities/enrichment.md

 >title="Enrichment activity"
 >abstract="Once enrichment data has been added to the workflow, it can be used in the activities added after the Enrichment activity to segment customers into distinct groups based on their behaviors, preferences, and needs, or to create personalized marketing messages and campaigns that are more likely to resonate with your target audience."

+>[!CONTEXTUALHELP]
+>id="acw_targetdata_personalization_enrichmentdata"
+>title="Enrichment data"
+>abstract="Select the data to use to enrich your workflow.
+You can select two types of enrichment data: a single enrichment attribute from the target dimension, or a collection link, which is a link with a 1-N cardinality between tables."

 The **Enrichment** activity is a **Targeting** activity.
 It allows you to enhance the targeted data with additional information from the database.
 It is commonly used in a workflow after segmentation activities.